Assessing Organizational Culture & Impacts on Culture from Company Transitions

 Who is being impacted the most in a project?

-The AGS 360 Change Impacts Assessment Toolkit makes it easy to wrap your head around what organizational culture is and what groups are being most impacted by different changes.
+The OCMS Portal with Change Impacts Assessment Tool makes it easy to wrap your head around what organizational culture is and what groups are being most impacted by different changes.

 Free Downloadable Organizational Culture Assessment Questions | Survey